 If you are a teenager suffering from acne, this is only normal.
 Acne is a natural part of your transition from childhood to adulthood.
 The extreme hormonal fluctuations play a big role in causing your skin to break out.
 As for adults, acne may be a sign of local infections; it also can be brought about by internal toxicity, heavy menstruation, pre-menopause or hormonal imbalance, poor nutrition and weakened immune system.
 Bottom line is your skin is producing excessive sebum; the thick oily excretion that blocks up the pores.

-Food packed with sugar, like chocolate and soda take the blame for pimple eruptions, but did you know that acne is more likely an imbalance of diet and lifestyle.
+Food packed with sugar, like chocolate and soda are often blamed for pimple eruptions, but did you know that acne is more likely an imbalance of diet and lifestyle.
 That being said, diet and hygiene both play major roles in cutting down zit formations.
 Stress is also a factor that contributes to acne worsening.
 Learn to get stress under control and you will notice significant improvements.